calcom/cal.com/packages/embeds/embed-core/README.md

 - Dev Experience/Ease of Installation
   - Do we need a one liner(like `window.dataLayer.push`) to inform SDK of something even if snippet is not yet on the page but would be there e.g. through GTM it would come late on the page ?
-  - Show Demo of inline-block behavior of embed.
-    - width and height of iframe, both are according to the iframe content

 - Might be better to pass all configuration using a single base64encoded query param to booking page.